The Perfion Product Information Management system incorporates data inheritance functionality.

 Consequently, only the specific data that differs for the new product variants must be entered manually — and, if needed, you can easily create the extra fields for new product features in Perfion yourself, without the help of the IT department.

-On the image above, you can see the product group “STAUB MUG” and three mugs (red, blue and yellow) that are all members of this product group.
+On the image above, you can see the product group “BODUM BISTRO” and two mugs that are members of this product group.

-The cups’ description text and the group image are the same for all three mugs.
-They are stored in Perfion at product group level and the data is inherited to all three mugs (the grey fields) at item level.
-In this way, only barcode, item name, color and image must be entered manually for each specific cup.
+The mugs’ group image, brand name, weight and volume are the same for both mugs.
+They are stored in Perfion at product group level and the data is inherited to the mugs (the grey fields) at item level.
+In this way, only the remaining data must be entered manually for each specific cup.

 The advantages of Data Inheritance functionality